CiscoSE/get-memoryerrors/Python/README.md

 You must install the requests package for this script to run.

-To run the script, run python3 ./get-memoryStats.py
+	pip3 install requests

+Examples
+Get memory from 10.1.1.1 using the admin account:

+	python3 get-MemoryStats.py --server 10.1.1.1 --user admin

-You will prompted for the IP of a UCS domain, and the user name and password.
+You will prompted for the password.

 All DIMMS are listed, but statistics only are displayed if errors are found.

+By default reports are written to the ./reports directory.